covid-impact/ACC-Project/README.md

 <li>Run as a java application and search your terms.
 It will display all files that contained the search terms.
 It does not add word frequency to determine page ranking.</li>
 </ol>

-**Line 30 in the labFour.java file needs to be changed.
+**Line 30 in the labFour.java file can be changed.
 I currently set the for loop to only run 7 times but you can change 7 to sites.length so it cycles through ALL text documents**